f0rkz/ARKDaemon/README.md

 ###Windows
  - python2.7 or higher: https://www.python.org/downloads/
  - pip (should be included in the python installer)
+ - Some sort of git integrated with cmd.
+[I use the program here](https://git-scm.com/download/win).

 * Make sure python is configured in Windows PATH Environment